cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

-# Programming Assignment 2

-**Goal:** Using `pthreads` to code a DNS name resolution engine

-## 1. &nbsp;&nbsp;Introduction
+# Multithreaded DNS Lookup

-In this assignment you will be processing a number of files of data that contain one or more  domain names.
-However, networking protocols require IP addresses to be able to deliver messages to the correct server, therefore the domain names must be converted into IP addresses.
+Your task is to design a multithreaded userspace application ``multi-lookup`` that reads domain names from a series of input files and resolves the IP addresses of each of domain name.
+Networking protocols require IP addresses to be able to deliver messages to servers across a network, thus any human-readable domain name for a server (e.g., google.com) must be translated into an IP address.
 Your application will perform this task and create a single file containing the converted data.

-Each line of the input data will need to be parsed to extract the domain names from the other data.
+Each line of each file of the input data must be parsed to extract the domain names.
 Once a domain name has been extracted, it will need to be resolved.
-This is similar to the operation performed each time you access a new website in your web browser.
-We will supply a function that can take a domain name and return an IP address.
-Your task will be to write the domain name and IP address to a file.
+You are provided with source code for a function that can take a domain name and return an IPv4 address of the form ``xxx.xxx.xxx.xxx.``, which you must write to a file.

-There are many ways that this task could be designed to accomplish these goals.
-You could create a monolithic application to encompass all of the goals.
-The algorithm would contain a number of loops processing each entry and writing the new information.
+A naive first approach is to write a serial program of the following form:
 ```
 for each file
   for each line of file
     parse the line for domain names
     for each domain name
       find IP for domain name
-      write information to output file
+      write domain name, IP to output file
 ```
-This monolithic solution would work well on a single CPU, but would still be paused while waiting for file IO or waiting for the network to resolve the domain name to an IP address.
-We can make the solution more efficient by taking advantage of multiple CPUs and using multiple threads to process the data in parallel.
+This would suffice for a single CPU, but we would be spending lots of cycles waiting for file I/O or waiting for a DNS server to resolve the domain name to an IP address.
+We can make the solution more efficient by taking advantage of modern multicore processors and using multiple threads to process the data in parallel.

-Your solution for this assignment will create a multi-threaded application that resolves domain names to IP addresses.
 The application is composed of two sub-systems, `parser` and `converter`.
 The `parser` will extract a domain name from the input data and pass it on to the `converter`, which will find the IP address and write the information to the output file.
 The sub-systems communicate with each other using a bounded buffer.
 To make the application even more efficient, you will design it to support multiple `parser` threads and multiple `converter` threads so that no single input item can cause the system to be blocked, no matter how long it takes its processing to be performed.
 See Figure 1 for a visual description.

 ![](images/PA2-overview.png)